gilad517/knn/README.md

-# knn
+# knn, server client
 k nearest neighbors, server client.

-to run the program insert the wanted paths of the classified file as local variables at both udp and tcp servers, compile and run both servers. compile and run the client program.
+to run the program insert the wanted paths of the classified file as local variables at both udp and tcp servers, compile and run both servers(see "compiling and running"). compile and run the client program(see "compiling and running").

+compiling and running: to compile either use the CMakeLists.txt file we provided or enter the following lines to the terminal: g++ UdpServer.cpp Classifier.cpp Iris.cpp -o UdpServer.out g++ TcpServer.cpp Classifier.cpp Iris.cpp -o TcpServer.out g++ Client.cpp -o Client.out
+when using provided CMakeLists.txt file, use these commands to run(in that order, each in a different terminal - use split, and have your working directory be "build"):
+./TcpServer
+./UdpServer
+./Client
+otherwise, use these commands to run(in that order, each in a different terminal - use split):
+./TcpServer.out
+./UdpServer.out
+./Client.out

-The classes in the program are: Iris class which represents the Iris with all it's properties and helpful functions, the classifier class which classify the unclassified Iris file, gets the classified file path in the constructor and the unclassified and output file path plus the k (in the knn) in the classify function which classifiy the unclassified file to the output file according to the given k, the udp and tcp server which is a server, when gets query from the client (in udp or tcp protocol) classify the given unclassified file in the given output file, the client which get input of protocol, unclassified file to classify the output file from user, send request to one of the servers (depends on the wanted protocol) to classify the unclassified file.
+The classes in the program are: Iris class which represents the Iris with all it's properties and helpful functions, the classifier class which classifies the unclassified Iris file, gets the classified file path in the constructor and the unclassified and output file paths plus the k (from the knn) in the classify function which classifies the unclassified file to the output file according to the given k.
+The udp and tcp servers get a query from the client (in udp or tcp protocol) and classify the given unclassified file to the given output file, the client receives from the user an input of protocol(TCP or UDP), and then the paths of the unclassified file to classify and the output file, it then sends a request to one of the servers (depending on the given protocol) to classify the unclassified file to the output file.

-We implemented the assignment by connect the client to the tcp server, and send a message to the udp server (we wanted him to have the client's adress for us to get connection approvel), sent connection approvel from both servers and read the input from user (cin>>), then, according to the wanted protocol, we sent a query for the server to classify the unclassified file we got from user to the output file the user inserted using the classifier class, closed both sockets (on client side, each was meant to sent the query to different server) and both servers remains, waits for their next client.
+We implemented the assignment by first connecting the client to the tcp server, and sending a message to the udp server (we wanted it to have the client's adress for us to get connection approvel) and after making sure the servers are up(by connecting to the tcp server and getting a message from the udp server), read the input from user (cin>>), then, according to the given protocol, we sent a query for the corresponding server to classify the unclassified file we got from the user to the output file the user inserted using the classifier class, and finally(after classifying the wanted file and after the server printed "classified successfully"), we closed both sockets on the client side(each was meant to sent a query to its server). both servers still remain, waiting for their next client.